q-g-j/ToggleHypervisor/Readme.md

      - set "reboot on toggle" (gets remembered via a settings file)

  ### Requirements:
  - A Windows version that supports the optional feature "Hyper-V", like Win10 Pro / Win11 Pro / Windows Server.
-It will open on Windows 10/11 Home but show an error and close.
+ToggleHypervisor will open on Windows 10/11 Home but show an error and close.
 - This program uses my other project **[FileLogger](https://github.com/q-g-j/FileLogger)** for error logging to a file (default location of the file is the same as the EXE).<br/>
  It is included as a git submodule.
 Use the following git commands to fetch it: